American Leopard Hound

 The American Leopard Hound is a purebred dog whose ancestors came from Mexico by way of Spanish conquistadors who sailed to North America.
 They are energetic, sociable, and intelligent pooches who possess all-around great traits.

 The American Leopard Hound goes by other names, such as the Leopard Cur, American Leopard, and American Leopard Cur.
 You can look for this pure breed by checking your local shelters or rescues.
 Remember it’s best to adopt and not shop!

-These sweet pups are natural hunting dogs and have very high energy, which means they do best in homes with yards.
+These sweet pups are natural hunting dogs and have very high energy.
+That means they do best in homes with big yards to run around in.
 They’re able to bond strongly with humans, which makes them well-suited for households of all types, from single pet parents to families with children.
-If you want an energetic dog who loves to run and keep you on your toes, alerts you to any potential dangers, and adores you completely, the American Leopard Hound may be the right dog for you!
+If you want an energetic dog who loves to run and keep you on your toes, alerts you to any dangers, and adores you completely, then this may be the right dog breed for you!

 American Leopard Hound Dog Breed Picture

 Weight:35 to 75 pounds.